laravel/docs/upgrade.md

 Laravel's Monolog dependency has been updated to Monolog 3.x.
 If you are directly interacting with Monolog within your application, you should review Monolog's [upgrade guide](https://github.com/Seldaek/monolog/blob/main/UPGRADE.md).

-Those using 3rd-party logging services (such as BugSnag, Rollbar, etc) may need to update their dependency on that 3rd-party's package to a version that also supports Monolog 3.x and Laravel 10.x.
+If you are using third-party logging services such as BugSnag or Rollbar, you may need to upgrade those third-party packages to a version that supports Monolog 3.x and Laravel 10.x.

 ### Queues